Robert F. Morneau: Early life

 The fourth of six children, Robert Morneau was born on September 10, 1938, in New London, Wisconsin, to Leroy and Catherine (Fealey) Morneau.
 After graduating from Bear Creek High School, he studied at St. Norbert College in De Pere, Wisconsin, and Sacred Heart Seminary in Oneida, Wisconsin.
 Morneau then entered Catholic University of America in Washington, D.C., where he earned both bachelor and masters degrees.

 Priesthood

 Morneau was ordained to the priesthood for the Diocese of Green Bay by Bishop John Grellinger on May 28, 1966.

 After his ordination, Morneau worked as an assistant pastor at a parish in New London, Wisconsin.
-He then took appointments in Manitowoc, Wisconsin, where he served as a faculty member at Silver Late College. and chaplain at the University of Wisconsin–Green Bay, Manitowoc Campus and Park Town Home.
+He then took appointments in Manitowoc, Wisconsin, where he served as a faculty member at Silver Lake College. and chaplain at the University of Wisconsin–Green Bay, Manitowoc Campus and Park Town Home.
 He has also taught at the Summer Theological Institute of St. Norbert College and served on the college's board of trustees.